 8. Long-Term Debt

 All long-term debt should be itemized, and a method of repayment determined.
 Interest should be computed.
 When past-due interest and past-due payments are added to the loan balance, the loan payoffs are generally higher than anticipated.
 The comptroller should prepare a list of these debts, including the amount owed, including interest, to who owed, the purpose of the debt, maturity, terms, and security given.
 After completing the list, the comptroller should keep a running total daily through the close of escrow.

 9. Other Notes Payable

-As with long-term debt, other notes payable should be listed by the amount including interest to the date of close, to who owed, a purpose of note, maturity, terms and security were given; and arrangements should be made to retire the debt.
+As with long-term debt, the amount should list other notes payable, including interest to the date of close, who owed, a purpose of notice, maturity, terms, and security was given, and arrangements should be made to retire the debt.

 10. The Financial Statements

 The retail automobile business is one of the few businesses requiring a complete closing of all books and records promptly at the end of every month.
 Factories and finance companies require reporting on factory-originated or approved forms.
 A reconciliation statement may be used to prepare the store for closing, explaining categories such as “other income & expense,” warranty, finance, insurance income not shown on the news, and extraordinary items.
 You will need a final financial statement for tax purposes.

 Dealerships amass a great deal of paperwork, the safe, accessible storage, which will present a necessary problem to the selling dealer.
 No dealership record will be as vital as it is on the day it cannot be found.
 Former dealers have related stories of attempting to retrieve documents from mini-storage facilities in rain and snow.
 The appropriate period should be determined only after the dealer’s accountant and the attorney has considered and advised the dealer concerning the statute of limitations problems and other document retention regulations peculiar to the political area in which used car dealerships are located.